3sky/blog-src/content/posts/how-to-gp-1.md

 1. Destroy the Terraform-managed infrastructure

     `WARNING` - At the end of learning session destroy unused infrastructure - it's cheaper

     ```bash
     terraform destroy
     ```

-#### Summary
+### Summary - Terraform

 That was easy, isn't it?
 But remember it's infrastructure working on someone's else machines - you need to pay for it.
 Use Terraform wisely.

 ## Hugo

 [Hugo][5] is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again

-### Why?
+### Why Hugo

 Hugo is open-source and written in Go.
 In compare to Jekyll(Ruby) choice was easy.

-#### Let's code
+### Let's code - Hugo

 1. Install Hugo with the correct version